Active asteroid: Exploration

+JAXA's DESTINY+ is a planned mission to fly by 3200 Phaethon and collect a dust sample.
+The mission is planned to be launched in fiscal year 2028.

 Castalia is a proposed mission concept for a robotic spacecraft to explore 133P/Elst–Pizarro and make the first in situ measurements of water in the asteroid belt, and thus, help solve the mystery of the origin of Earth's water.
-The lead is Colin Snodgrass, from The Open University in the UK.
 Castalia was proposed in 2015 and 2016 to the European Space Agency within the Cosmic Vision programme missions M4 and M5, but it was not selected.
 The team continues to mature the mission concept and science objectives.
 Because of the construction time required and orbital dynamics, a launch date of October 2028 was proposed.

 On January 6, 2019, the OSIRIS-REx mission first observed episodes of particle ejection from 101955 Bennu shortly after entering orbit around the near-Earth asteroid, leading it to be newly classified as an active asteroid and marking the first time that asteroid activity had been observed up close by a spacecraft.
 It has since observed at least 10 other such events.
 The scale of these observed mass loss events is much smaller than those previously observed at other active asteroids by telescopes, indicating that there is a continuum of mass loss event magnitudes at active asteroids.

+Meteorites

+We may have samples of active asteroids in meteorite/dust collections.
+Interplanetary dust particles are being collected and returned by airplanes, high-altitude balloons, and low-orbit spacecraft.
+Collecting such particles is a relatively inexpensive way of studying the composition and microstructure of small, Earth-crossing bodies.

+The Geminid shower has been observed to contain meteoroids large enough to survive atmospheric entry.
+The recovery of a meteorite originating from asteroid Phaethon "would undoubtedly be a major milestone."

+Some researchers, including Henning Haack, have speculated that the Sutter's Mill or Maribo meteorites are fragments from the Taurid meteor complex, and hence from a parent in a NEO-like orbit — either 2P/Encke (itself considered a weak comet), or an active asteroid in the complex.